 This relatively narrow swath of land extends from Albany to Tallahassee and includes nearly 100 private plantations totaling approximately 400,000 acres.
 While not open to the public, most of these plantations are managed exclusively for quail hunting and have, with modern conservation practices, significantly increased their wild quail populations in recent years.

 When taken in context with studies that show bobwhite quail travel up to 37 miles for a host of reasons ranging from predator movement to a need for new food sources, this becomes more than just an interesting fact — it’s one that is integral to Rio Piedra’s success.
-Unlike other quail hunting operations, Rio Piedra Plantation is located in the heart of the Plantation Belt and benefits from the management practices of surrounding private plantations.
+Unlike many other operations that offer quail hunting in Georgia, Rio Piedra Plantation is located in the heart of the Plantation Belt and benefits from the management practices of surrounding private plantations.
 Ultimately, this enables Rio Piedra to provide its guests with the best-of-the-best: a sustained influx of birds that complement our own native populations.

-To further leverage this geographic virtue, we continue to invest in quail habitat restoration.
+To further leverage this geographic virtue and ensure we can offer the best Georgia quail hunts, we continue to heavily invest in habitat restoration.
 This decades-old initiative has led to the return of towering longleaf pine forests and abundant ground cover like wiregrass and broomsedge.
-Rio Piedra’s focus on habitat not only enables elevated game populations, but it also has the added benefit of recreating a landscape similar to the one Hernando de Soto saw when he crossed the banks of the Flint River here nearly 500 years ago.
+Rio Piedra’s focus on habitat conservation not only enables elevated game populations but also has the added benefit of recreating a landscape similar to the one Hernando de Soto saw when he crossed the banks of the Flint River here nearly 500 years ago.

 Ultimately, this combination of location and habitat management has led to abundant, hard-flying birds that must be hunted — not merely shot.